1985 Trincomalee massacres: May 25

 11 civilians are shot dead in Pankulam village, and houses of the residents burnt down.
 A father and his 12-year-old son who were travelling to visit their family in the nearby village of Kankuveli were hacked to death by the Sinhalese home guards.
 Their bodies were disposed at the Kankuveli tank.

 May 26

 Over 40 houses and property belonging to Tamils in Echchilampattu were set on fire.
 Two civilians were killed.
 On the same day, several fishermen from the district were shot dead by the Sri Lankan Navy while they were fishing.
 Bodies of three fishermen were recovered.

 May 27

 On 27 May 1985, a bus belonging to the State bus service CTB, was stopped at 52nd Milepost in Mahindapura and 6 of its passengers and its driver Pushparaja, all Tamils, were killed in cold blood and their bodies burnt by Sinhala mobs assisted by the home guards.

 May 31

 On the night of 31 May a police party with home guards took away 37 Tamils from the south bank of Killiveddy and were massacred and burnt at Sambalpiddy.
+Later that night, a group of suspected TELO militants killed five Sinhalese at Dehiwatte, who were civilians according to Rajan Hoole and home guards according to T. Sabaratnam.
+It was played up in the national press.